emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-here-s-what-language-learners-should-know.md

 The things I say about comprehensible input are not things I thought up myself.
 There's a huge body of scholarly work and research studies on input and language learning — my own personal experiences just happen to be consistent with it.

-This section gives a brief overview of where all these ideas about comprehensible input come from and the data that exists to back them up.

-That said, this topic really deserves its own post, so just think of this as a crash-course meant to get you familiar with where the idea of comprehensible input comes from and why we know it works.
+This topic really deserves its own post, so just think of this as a crash-course meant to get you familiar with where the idea of comprehensible input comes from and why we know it works.

 ### Stephen Krashen and Monitor Theory